Beachlands, New Zealand

 Beachlands is an outer suburb of Auckland, New Zealand, established in the 1920s, where development increased in the 1950s due to its popularity as a beach holiday destination.
-It is located on the "Pohutukawa Coast" and in close proximity to Maraetai.
+It is located on the Pōhutukawa Coast and in close proximity to Maraetai.

+Geography

+Beachlands is located adjacent to the Tāmaki Strait, in the Hauraki Gulf of New Zealand, 20 kilometres east of the Auckland City Centre.
+Beachlands has a number of bays and beaches, including Sunkist Bay, Pohutukawa Bay, View Bay and Shelly Bay, and is west of the Ōmana Regional Park.